jgbos/KFuddles/README.md

 p = predict(w, x)
 ```

-Additionally, the parameter layers are automatically labeled so that you can easily save and load snapshot,
+Additionally, the parameter layers are automatically labeled so that you can easily save and load snapshots,

 ```julia
 save_snapshot("weights.jld", predict)